Fardin96/docverse/webhook-basics-with-nextjs/webhook-basics-with-nextjs.md

 ## 1. Overview

 This guide explains how to set up a webhook for a Next.js application and deploy it to Vercel.
 Webhooks allow your application to respond to events, such as pushes to a GitHub repository, triggering automatic deployments.
+For more information on webhooks, visit [Webhooks.fyi](https://webhooks.fyi/).

 ## 2. Setting Up Your Next.js Application